 More and more people are turning to products with CBD in them to support sleep and general wellness.
 Have you incorporated this into your practice?
 Are there other health benefits to CBD?

 Sure.
-Personally, I have worked with CBD in a couple different respects.
+Personally, I have worked with CBD in a couple of different respects.
 It’s very helpful with the general inflammation (like from working out) that we all experience and calming nervous energy.
 For some people, CBD is really magical and wonderful, and they play with it and learn how to get what they need from it.
 For others, that might be Ashwagandha or Rhodiola.

 Each one of us is such a unique creature.
 We have certain things in common in our experience, but we’ve each grown up in different environmental conditions, and we handle our stressors differently.
-So, for each person it’s important to take responsibility for their experience and playfully explore what works for them.
+So, for each person, it’s important to take responsibility for their experience and playfully explore what works for them.